-- (1) Wall, ceiling and floor assemblies that separate conditioned spaces from unconditioned spaces or from the ground shall be constructed so as to include an air barrier system that will provide a continuous barrier to air leakage - (a) from the interior of the building into wall, floor, attic or roof spaces sufficient to prevent excessive moisture condensation in such spaces during the winter, and - (b) from the exterior or the ground inward sufficient to - (i) prevent moisture condensation on the room side during winter, - (ii) ensure comfortable conditions for the occupants, and - (iii) minimize the ingress of soil gas. - (See Note A-9.25.3.1.(1)) - (2) The continuity of the air barrier system shall extend throughout the basement.
+- (1) Wall, ceiling and floor assemblies that separate conditioned spaces from unconditioned spaces or from the ground shall be constructed so as to include an air barrier system that will provide a continuous barrier to air leakage, - (a) from the interior of the building into wall, floor, attic or roof spaces sufficient to prevent excessive moisture condensation in such spaces during the heating season, and - (b) from the exterior inward sufficient to prevent moisture condensation on the room side during the heating season. - (2) The continuity of the air barrier system shall extend throughout the basement.

 9.25.3.2.
-Air Barrier System Properties (See Note A-9.25.5.1.(1))
+Air Barrier System Properties